NetCoreApps/Chinook/README.md

 ### Create Deployment Secrets

-The `x mix` templates needs 6 pieces of information to perform the deployment.
+The `release-ghr-vanilla` mix template needs 6 pieces of information to perform the deployment.

 - `CR_PAT` - GitHub Personal Token with read/write access to packages
 - `DEPLOY_HOST` - Hostname to SSH to, should be a domain or subdomain with `A` record pointing to server's IP